 Taking these steps will help you feel confident and prepared as you begin.
 Think of it as setting the foundation for a positive and supportive experience.
 Most online therapy providers, including our team at Blue Moon Senior Counseling, are happy to walk you through this process.
 We want to make it as simple as possible for you to get the care you deserve.
 The goal is to find a solution that feels comfortable, accessible, and right for you, so you can focus on what truly matters: your well-being.

-A Simple Guide to Checking Your Medicare Plan
+How to Quickly Check Your Medicare Plan

 Before you book your first session, it’s a good idea to confirm your coverage.
 The best way to understand your exact costs is to contact your Medicare plan directly.
 Ask them about your benefits for mental health services and what you might need to pay for things like coinsurance or copayments.
 This will help you avoid any surprises down the road.